2. What this means for you

 You can bounce back

 A bad week does not define you.
-You can bring older work to later meetings, show your growth, and earn back points through real effort.
+You can bring older work to later meetings and show your growth.

 [mic]